simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at May 12 2025 0001 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for May 12-May 14 2025
+Radio Blackout Forecast for May 13-May 15 2025

-              May 12        May 13        May 14
+              May 13        May 14        May 15
-R1-R2            1%            1%            1%
+R1-R2           15%           10%           10%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 13-15 May.

 ```